 If the BOM is now obsolete due to RoHS 3 and you can't find a near-identical component to the one that's in violation, you might have to adjust testing parameters or the way you’re manufacturing your product.
 Fortunately, the likelihood of having to do this is pretty small.

-What if my OEM doesn’t have the capacity to deal with RoHS?
+What if my Contractor Lacks the capacity to Address RoHS?

 Look for an ECM or engineer that can review your product to make sure you are compliant.
 Go through each component to completely understand its contents.